epoca-technology/epoca-compose/docs/CORE_API_ERRORS.md

 8303: `The uid couldnt be extracted when verifying the ID Token.`

-8304: `The uid couldnt be extracted when verifying the ID Token.`
+8304: `The ID Token has expired.
+Please generate a new one and try again.`

 ### Auth Validations